List of GoBots characters: Animated series

-Creepy, Scorp and Vamp aided the Master Renegade from escaping his imprisonment by Cy-Kill on Roguestar.
+Scorp appears in Challenge of the GoBots, voiced by Paul Eiding.

 Small Foot

-Small Foot is a fictional character from the various Gobots series and later became part of the Transformers universes.
-Her name is a parody of the famous monster truck Bigfoot.

-Small Foot is a female Gobot.
-Small Foot is one of Leader-1's most trusted soldiers.
+Small Foot is a Guardian Gobot who is one of Leader-1's most trusted soldiers.
 A tracker, what she lacks in size she more than makes up for in heart and determination.
 Small Foot can often be seen kicking around with Scooter but she idolizes Leader-1 and is often found fighting by his side.
 Trouble often finds her wherever she is.
 Sometimes with all of her determination Small Foot becomes impulsive and eager to please the older and more experienced Guardian soldiers.

 In robot mode, she can fire energy shots from the two lamps on her chest.
 She converts into a Toyota Hilux SR5.
 She uses a tow cable with a hook in both modes.

-Small Foot was featured in one of the early Gobots commercials.

-The Autobot Small Foot is based on the Gobots characters of the same name.

 Animated series

-Small Foot makes her debut in the episode "Trident's Triple Threat".
-Small Foot's impulsiveness runs away with her in this episode when she tries to take on three Renegades at once.
-Crasher, and Cop-Tur beat her up so severely that Turbo has to carry her back to their base in his arms.
+Small Foot appears in Challenge of the GoBots, voiced by B. J. Ward.

 Fun Publications

-Sent to investigate the effect the destroying their universe six Gobots (including Small Foot) are reformatted to look like an Autobots and Decepticons and sent through the Interfacer to the source of the disturbance - the 22nd level.
+Sent to investigate the effect the destroying their universe six Gobots (including Small Foot) are reformatted to look like an Autobot and Decepticon and sent through the Interfacer to the source of the disturbance - the 22nd level.
 They accidentally arrive on Transtech Cybertron where they are kept against their will in the city of Axiom Nexus.
 Bug Bite escapes without his allies using an astro beam device.
 The remaining Gobots run afoul of the Transtech Decepticon General Demolishor in a criminal investigation but are aided by Airazor, Crystal Widow and Cheetor.
-The Gobots receive upgrades from the shop of Swindle, Swindle and Swindle and are able to leave the dimension thanks to stolen transit passes they obtain.
+The Gobots receive upgrades from the shop of Swindle, and are able to leave the dimension thanks to stolen transit passes they obtain.
 Once they arrive on Earth of the 22nd level where they find Bug Bite and his new Decepticon allies Weirdwolf and Dreadwind.

 Small Foot has a cameo in Transcendent which occurred at the same time as Withered Hope.
-She can be seen standing in line for processing in Axiom Nexus.